DVWA Reflected XSS Exploit

 admin and password

-password. or use your own creds if you have created.
+password, or use your own creds if you have created them.

 hackme [unique string ] in the input section and submit it as shown below.

-CTRL+U to view page source and find our unique string which we have entered.
-It is present in the page source as shown below so this may be vulnerable to XSS attack.
+CTRL+U to view the page source and find the unique string which we have entered.
+Our unique string is present in the page source as shown below so this may be vulnerable to XSS attack.

 <script> alert() </script

-You can see a popup box below which confirms that it is vulnerable to reflected XSS and we have successfully exploited low level.
+You can see a popup box below which confirms that it is vulnerable to reflected XSS and we have successfully exploited it at low-level security.

 You can replace